 Bible: How should one study it?

 Your first question may be…what is the best Bible translation or version to study?
 As I write this in 2021, I believe it is still best to begin one’s study of the Bible with what is called the King James Version (KJV).
 The Bible was originally written in Hebrew, Aramaic, and Koine Greek.
-The KJV was translated from those original languages.
-Although the translation is not perfect, I believe that overall it is still the closest to the original languages that were given by inspiration, that is, God-breathed.
+The KJV was translated from those original languages many centuries after it was written.
+Although the KJV translation is not perfect, I believe that overall it is still the closest to the original languages that were given by inspiration, that is, God-breathed.

 II Timothy 3:16-17

-16 All scripture is given by inspiration of God [literally, God-breathed], and is profitable for doctrine, for reproof, for correction, for instruction in righteousness:
+16 All scripture is given by inspiration of God [THEOPNEUSTOS = God-breathed], and is profitable for doctrine, for reproof, for correction, for instruction in righteousness:

-17 That the man of God may be perfect [or complete, meaning fully matured], thoroughly furnished unto all good works.
+17 That the man of God may be perfect [ARTIOS = or complete, meaning fully matured], thoroughly furnished unto all good works.
 [Emphasis added]

 The book of Romans is an excellent place to begin your study of the Bible.
 Here is a simple outline of it.